 - Define MassBays’ contribution to regional (Gulf of Maine/New England/Northeast) monitoring efforts.

-MassBays will submit a final revised CCMP to EPA’s National Estuary Program by the end of 2018 that reflects community input from across the planning area and priorities set by the Management Committee.
+MassBays submitted a draft revised CCMP to EPA’s National Estuary Program in January 2018 that reflects community input from across the planning area and priorities set by the Management Committee.
 The revision process included:

 - Inventory of existing plans and assessments (2015)

 - Estuary delineation and assessments (2013, 2017)

 - Formal regional stakeholder meetings (ongoing since 2013)

 - One-on-one interviews with 36 individuals not previously engaged in MassBays’ work (2014)

 - Discussion sessions with state agency representatives to discuss synergisms and prevent duplication of effort (ongoing since 2014)